gunisha30/Codes/README.md

 # Codes
 Codes in Python and C++.
-The links to the problems have been mentioned in the respective python or cpp files.
+The links to the problems have been mentioned in the respective python and cpp files.